|Home > About ESRI >|

 We are currently developing a new research strategy for the period 2014-2018.
 This strategy will be based on a review of existing activities, including our evolving relationship with the higher education sector and in particular our strategic alliance with Trinity College Dublin in the social sciences, and developments and reforms within the Irish public sector.

-So far this year, the Institute has held the following conferences:
+So far this year, the Institute has held the following conferences and launches:

 and Seminars and Workshops: